 But that doesn’t mean Misty’s going to make getting her badge easy for the girl.
 “Thrice the speed it is!
 Referees, prepare the buzzers!
 If either of us spends more than half a second without a pokemon out, the match will be forfeit.
 Ready?
 Set!
 Go, Nomo!”

 Her quagsire appears on a sand island between their two raised platforms.
-The two are surrounded by water, and beyond that the open ocean to the north and Cerulean City to the south.
+Water divides them from the stands, beyond which are the open ocean to the north and Cerulean City to the south.
 Her gym was built just off the beach of Cerulean Bay, with various stadiums constructed at natural points along the coast.
 Their audience sits in raised bleachers of easily transported plastic and aluminum, and the arena has no roof, opening their battle to the sky.